How to make a Christmas House Gift Box with a ribbon roll

 The house itself is from offcuts from one of my designs that I glued to a cardboard rectangle.
 Then I covered the house with Christmas scrapbook paper.

 I don't have a pattern for this specific Christmas putz house (yet), but you could make one of the houses from either of these challenges - 12 Houses for Christmas Challenge and the 13 Days of Halloween Houses.
 They are the perfect size for a ribbon roll.

-I try to make my houses really sturdy with double layer cardboard walls and coat them with Mod Podge to make them somewhat impervious to elements so I think this one will survive several Christmases.
+I try to make my houses really sturdy with double layer cardboard walls and coat them with Mod Podge to make them somewhat impervious to elements.
+So I think this one will survive several Christmases.

 The main embellishments are the snowman which is a cupcake topper and the deer from Poppy stamps Christmas delights die and stamps.
-Again I cut out several layers and glued them together to make things sturdier.
+Usually I cut out several layers and glued them together to make things sturdier.

 The top is made by cutting a strip of cardboard that goes loosely around the roll and gluing it to the top circular cardboard base the same way.
 I find this makes a very substantial container.
 It's a fair amount of work, but I really like making the bases rather than buying them.

 For the edging on this house I used some ribbon left over from last year.
 I love all 3 of these ribbons because they work very well with the scrapbook papers on the little glitter house.